 Just name a client and describe what problems he/she was facing.
 Then tell how your product /service helped them to cope up with the problem.
 Add a reason that made them buy your product over others and that’s all!

-A short, to the point script is the key to a successful animated video.
+A short, to the point script, is the key to a successful animated video.

-Format of your video script:
+The format of your video script:

 Best is to use a simple two column format like the example above.
 At the left column, write the description or words to be narrated.
 At the right column draw the visual that comes to your mind while writing the script.
 Write a sentence or two to describe visuals.